colindouglas/bcsxp/README.md

 # Read BCS XP Results Files

-This package reads ASCII sample files ("S-files") and calibration files ("C-files") exported from BCS XP coagulation analyzers, and returns a tidy row-wise dataframe.
+This package reads ASCII sample files ("S-files"), calibration files ("C-files"), and raw data ("R-files") exported from BCS XP coagulation analyzers, and returns a tidy row-wise dataframe.
 It can also read the subassays for each assay, and return a list column containing the results.

-Currently, the package is not able to read raw data ("R-files") or data exported in XML format.
+Currently, the package is not able to read data exported in XML format.

 Data for the tests are not included in the repo.